 So, what can we look forward to in 2021?
 David Brown joins us now.

-DB: 2020 was a milestone for TORO Cloud.
+2020 was a milestone for Toro Cloud.
 It was the year in which we completed the vision of developing a product portfolio to enable the digital transformation of an enterprise.
 See, digital transformation is a cultural challenge but you still need the right tools to execute change.
 A digital transformation project typically revolves around getting applications and systems communicating as a cohesive whole.
 It also involves automating workflows so that people don’t feel repetitive laborious tasks and focus on those tasks that contribute more value.

 We enable remote workforces to access systems and data securely and create digital experiences for customers, business partners, and other stakeholders including employees.
-We can also create new digital products from an organization’s data, processes, or workflows.
+We can also create new digital products from an organisation’s data, processes, or workflows.
 Our products are designed for an enterprise to take control of their digital transformation efforts but almost every enterprise has an IT department that has already stretched their capacity.

 So, we made our products sweet that will make their life easier, make them more productive, and result in applications, APIs, and integration of workflows that are easier to manage as the requirements of the business change.